uludag/nosql-biosets/nosqlbiosets/variation/readme.md

-# Index script for ClinVar Variation dataset
+# Index script for ClinVar Variation Archive dataset

 ClinVar is freely available, public archive of the relationships between medically important variants and phenotypes​